-This 13 February 2020 video in Spanish is about the discovery of the dinosaur age bee Discoscapa apicula.
+This photo shows the dinosaur age bee Discoscapa apicula.

 From Oregon State University in the USA: